Curriculum

 Hybrid Delivery

-The program is offered in a hybrid delivery model at the Atlanta, Asheville, and Nashville campuses.
-The Asheville and Nashville campuses admit a hybrid cohort in June.
+The program is offered in a hybrid delivery model at the Atlanta, Asheville, Knoxville, and Nashville campuses.
+The Asheville, Knoxville, and Nashville campuses admit a hybrid cohort in June.
 The Atlanta campus admits a hybrid cohort in October.

 Using a hybrid learning model, the curriculum combines the best aspects of online learning activities and interactions, hands-on, on-campus laboratory courses, and collaborative clinical education experiences into an innovative and dynamic learning experience.
 The Associate of Science in Diagnostic Medical Sonography (DMS) program provides a variety of instructional methods in the online delivery of didactic instruction that includes but is not limited to, synchronous and asynchronous lectures, videos, faculty-led discussions, and assignments.
 Blended learning occurs when students attend hands-on labs, which will be conducted onground at the campus.

-The goal of the Diagnostic Medical Sonography Program is to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains in the abdomen-extended and obstetrics/gynecology sonography concentrations.
+The goal of the Diagnostic Medical Sonography program is to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal sonography-extended and obstetrics and gynecology sonography concentrations.

 Graduates of this program will develop skills to: